 - Adults ages 19 to 64 (includes parents and those without children who earn up to 100% of the federal poverty level)9

 - Children 18 and younger

 - Youths under 21 who need behavior, emotional, or mental healthcare

 Medicare Enrollment and Plan Options in Wisconsin

 Medicare is generally for people 65 and older.
 But younger Wisconsinites with disabilities can also get Medicare.
 About one fifth of Wisconsinites have Medicare.
 This amounts to roughly 1.2 million people.
-Just over 3 in 5 beneficiaries are enrolled in Original Medicare from the federal government.
+Just over half of all beneficiaries are enrolled in Original Medicare from the federal government.
 The rest get coverage through private Medicare Advantage plans.10

 Medicare Drug Coverage in Wisconsin